peterservices/BeamMP-Manager/README.md

 **preserve_setting_changes** - Whether setting changes should be saved to the ServerConfig.toml file.
 If not, setting changes will be cleared after a BeamMP server restart.

 **public_dashboard** - Whether the public mod dashboard is enabled.
 If disabled, the guest login button and associated pages will be disabled.

+> [!CAUTION]
+>  You should never disable **require_login** unless the server is not exposed to the public internet, and you trust everyone on your network.

+**require_login** - Whether users must login to access the dashboard.
+When disabled, anyone with access will have full permissions.

 **url_base_path** - The base path to use for accessing the web manager.
 This is useful if you run multiple web services on the same URL, otherwise you can just set this to `/`.